Hrudanand-Sarangi/test-github/README.md

 # test-github
-I'm learning the github uses
+I'm learning the github uses. thank you!